-Will the status of non-UK nationals working or studying in the UK change when the UK leaves the EU?
+Will the status of non-UK nationals working or studying in the UK change now the UK has left the EU?

-Will UK nationals be able to work or study elsewhere in the EU once the UK has left?
+Will UK nationals be able to work or study elsewhere in the EU now the UK has left?

 Will the Royal Society provide additional funding to support immigration and relocation expenses for researchers coming to work in the UK from around the world?

 We do not fully know how the immigration system will change when the UK leaves the EU and what impact this will have on the costs of immigration and relocation.
 We are keeping this under review.

 What will happen to EU laws, policies and regulations which apply to science and research following the UK’s withdrawal from the EU?

 The EU (Withdrawal) Act 2018 transposes existing EU regulation into UK law at the point that the UK exits the EU.
 This means there will be no immediate changes to regulations governing science.
 The extent to which the UK will follow or diverge from EU regulations in future is not yet known.